-FBA also tacks on an additional $0.40/item in fulfillment fees for apparel.
+FBA also tacks on an additional $0.40/item in fulfilment fees for apparel.

-At the end of the day, your FBA fulfillment fees are going to depend majorly on what exactly you’re selling — there’s no one-size-fits-all fee here.
+At the end of the day, your FBA fulfilment fees are going to depend majorly on what exactly you’re selling — there’s no one-size-fits-all fee here.

-It’s also worth noting that while packaging is included in FBA fulfillment fees, Amazon will ship your products in Amazon-branded boxes.
-This means that Amazon’s branding is front and center, which can eclipse any brand experience you intend to create through your shipping.
+It’s also worth noting that while packaging is included in FBA fulfilment fees, Amazon will ship your products in Amazon-branded boxes.
+This means that Amazon’s branding is front and centre, which can eclipse any brand experience you intend to create through your shipping.
 While this may not be a deal breaker, it’s worth keeping in mind.

 Other FBA fees explained

-Depending on your business needs, using FBA to fulfill Amazon orders may incur additional fees.
+Depending on your business needs, using FBA to fulfil Amazon orders may incur additional fees.

 Product Return fees